avishekkalsthoks/Assistive-device/README.md

 The server-side application processes video frames for object detection and integrates this information with GPS navigation updates.

 * **`main.py` (Server Main):**
-    * Sets up a server to receive video frames from multiple clients.
+    * Sets up a server to receive video frames from multiple clients
-    * Utilizes an object detection model (YOLOv8) to identify objects in the video streams.
+    * Utilizes an object detection model (YOLOv8) to identify objects in the video streams
-    * Combines object detection results with GPS navigation updates (provided by the Flask server).
+    * Combines object detection results with GPS navigation updates (provided by the Flask server)
-    * Sends the combined information back to the client as text.
+    * Sends the combined information back to the client as text
-    * Manages multiple clients concurrently using threads.
+    * Manages multiple clients concurrently using threads
-    * Runs a background Flask server (`gps_handler.py`) to handle GPS data.
+    * Runs a background Flask server (`gps_handler.py`) to handle GPS data

 * **`predictions.py` (Object Detection):**
-    * Contains functions for processing video frames using a YOLO model to detect specific objects.
+    * Contains functions for processing video frames using a YOLO model to detect specific objects
-    * Identifies the closest detected object to the center of the frame.
+    * Identifies the closest detected object to the center of the frame
-    * Determines the object's relative position (left, right, or ahead).
+    * Determines the object's relative position (left, right, or ahead)
-    * Generates directional instructions for the client.
+    * Generates directional instructions for the client
-    * Implements logic to avoid repetitive reporting of the same object based on time and a delay.
+    * Implements logic to avoid repetitive reporting of the same object based on time and a delay

 * **`gps_handler.py` (GPS Navigation Server):**
-    * Creates a Flask web server to provide GPS-based turn-by-turn navigation instructions.
+    * Creates a Flask web server to provide GPS-based turn-by-turn navigation instructions
-    * Receives the user's current latitude and longitude via POST requests to the `/location` endpoint (likely from a mobile application).
+    * Receives the user's current latitude and longitude via POST requests to the `/location` endpoint (likely from a mobile application)
-    * Uses the Google Maps Directions API to calculate a route to a predefined destination.
+    * Uses the Google Maps Directions API to calculate a route to a predefined destination
-    * Determines the next navigation instruction based on the user's current location and the route steps, considering distance to turning points or the destination.
+    * Determines the next navigation instruction based on the user's current location and the route steps, considering distance to turning points or the destination
-    * Formats navigation instructions for clarity.
+    * Formats navigation instructions for clarity
-    * Uses a thread lock for safe access to location data.
+    * Uses a thread lock for safe access to location data

 ## Network Setup